wisskirchenj/recipe-server/README.md

 23.12.22 Stage 1 completed.
 Post and get endpoint /api/recipe/ with full test coverage.
 Setup of typical Rest-Service package structure with mapping of Dto <-> entities

+24.12.22 Stage 2 completed.
+Now recipes posted are added in a list strting with id=1.
+The get method needs a path variable containing the id.
+404 is returned if the requested element does not exist or 400 in case the path variable is not in integer format.